JoshData/semweb-dotnet/README.txt

 Mono or Microsoft's .NET.
 The library comes as a collection of .NET assemblies.
 There are two directories for the compiled assemblies:

-	bin: Binaries compiled for .NET 1.1 (no generics).
+	bin: Binaries compiled for .NET 2.0 (generics).

-	bin_generics: Binaries compiled for .NET 2.0 (generics).
+	bin_net11: Binaries compiled for .NET 1.1 (no generics).
+	           Also, no MySQL support.

 Each directory contains the files: